THE CORNWALL VOLUNTEER FIRE DEPARTMENT

 The 2010’s

 CVFD Firefighter Ralph Dzenutis began the decade with a unique situation: a fire at his own home.
 Residing only minutes away from the Cornwall Bridge firehouse, he quickly drove there (after calling in the alarm) and responded to his own fire with the engine from that nearby station.
 His quick action and proximity to the firehouse helped minimize the damage to his home.
-The Northwest Lumber business, directly across the street from the Cornwall Bridge firehouse, was not so lucky.
-The fire at that location, fueled by the extensive inventory of wood products, was extremely difficult to extinguish and resulted in near total loss of the facility and material (they subsequently rebuilt and continue operating to this day).
+The Northeast Building Supply Lumber business, directly across the street from the Cornwall Bridge firehouse, was not so lucky.
+The January 2015 fire at that location, fueled by the extensive inventory of wood products, was extremely difficult to extinguish and resulted in near total loss of the facility and material (they subsequently rebuilt and continue operating to this day).
 2012’s Hurricane Sandy generated a Mutual Aid call for our Rescue Boat to the town of Greenwich.
 The tragic school shooting at Sandy Hook led to a visit to the school by then-President Obama, and the CVFD Fire Police traveled there to augment the local team.
-Lightning played a big part in our response activity: lightning strikes resulted in fires at the Saccardi and Dolan properties, and ignited the Flat Rocks fire which burned underground for over 5 months.
+Lightning played a big part in our response activity: lightning strikes resulted in fires at the Saccardi and Dolan properties and, in the Fall of 2016 ignited the Flat Rocks fire which burned underground for over 5 months.